mlc-ai/blog/_posts/2023-08-08-CUDA-level-Performance-LLM-Inference-on-AMD-GPU.md

 |        TDP       |           320W          |            450W            |
 |       Price      |           999$          |            1599$           | -->

+From the spec comparison, we can see that AMD 7900 XTX is a good match to Nvidia 4090.
+* Both have 24GB memory, which means they can fit models with the same size.
+* Both have similar memory bandwidth, considering LLM infernce is largely memory bound, we can expect similar performance.
+* Most importantly, AMD 7900 XTX is 60% cheaper than Nvidia 4090.
+So the performance (toks/sec) per dollar can be much better if we can get similar performance.

 In this post, we are taking deep look at the large language model inference problem and see how well can AMD GPUs do.
 We specifically looks at single-batch 4-bit LLM inference problem as a starting point.
 We are also interested in asking how well